Mark Blenkarne

-Mark Adrian Blenkarne (born 1957), is a male retired archer who competed for Great Britain and England.
+Mark Adrian Blenkarne (born 7 October 1957) is a male retired archer who competed for Great Britain and England.

+Early life

+His father Tony worked for the British Insurance Association.
+He lived on Elmlea Avenue in Henbury.

+He studied Law at Lanchester Polytechnic.

 Archery career

+He competed with Dennis Savory from Cambridgeshire.
+Two of the four archers at Moscow, himself and Christine Harris, were at Cleve Archers at Cleve RFC.

 Blenkarne represented Great Britain in the 1980 Summer Olympics.
 He represented England and won a gold medal in the men's individual event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.